reservoirpy/reservoirpy/docs/source/user_guide/model.rst

 Multi outputs models
 --------------------

-Similarly, imagine that we need node A to be connected to both node B1 and node B2 (:numref:`ABBgraph:`):
+Similarly, imagine that we need node A to be connected to both node B1 and node B2 (:numref:`ABBgraph`):

 .. _ABBgraph:
 .. figure:: ../_static/user_guide/model/ABBgraph.svg